How are fiat currencies valued?

 Crypto developers create and adapt projects according to the user community’s needs.
 Governance tokens give holders the autonomy to make future decisions on a project, according to how many coins an individual holds.
 That means there needs to be a consensus before any decision is made.
 Investors prefer putting their money in cryptos with stable governance, where new decisions are not easily made.
 That guarantees them that they have a reliable place to put their money.
 Consequently, demand for such tokens rises gradually impacting their overall value.

 Though the short term, the celebrity fad plays a role in the value of cryptocurrencies.
 Former president of the US Donald Trump has in the past launched a harsh round of attacks on Bitcoin causing its price to dwindle.
 Celebrity businessmen such as Elon Musk’s tweets are enough to crash or boom the crypto market.
-The Tesla boss tweeted in March “You can no buy Tesla with Bitcoin,” only to come back two months later and say that the decision was suspended.
-The market that had already risen by over 10% quickly plummeted following Elon Musks announcement of Tesla’s decision to stop accepting BTC.
+The Tesla boss tweeted in March “You can not buy Tesla with Bitcoin,” only to come back two months later and say that the decision was suspended.
+The market which had already risen by over 10% quickly plummeted following Elon Musks’ announcement of Tesla’s decision to stop accepting BTC.

 Does Valuation Happen in the Crypto Market?

 Stock traders use several factors such as an intrinsic value to determine whether or not to buy a share.
 In order to come up with these valuations, they take advantage of key company data.
 Annual profits, sales, and balance sheets, all contribute to the computation of important ratios and metrics to help a stock trader come up with investment decisions.
 Is it possible to value cryptocurrencies?
 The answer is yes.
 Crypto valuation isn’t very different from that of company stocks.
 The same ratios and computations used in the stock market price modelling are used in digital currencies too, only that the inputs vary.